blackbone23/tatsu-rankings-bot-discord/README.md

 2. Run `npm install`
 3. Copy `.env.default` to `.env`
 4. Add Discord bot token into TOKEN variable in a `.env` file
-5. Add Tetsu API key into TETSUTOKEN in a `.env` file
+5. Add Tatsu API key into TATSUTOKEN in a `.env` file
 6. Run `node index.js` or `node main` if you're using nodemon just run `nodemon main`
 7. Interact with your Discord bot via your web browser